MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADApplication.md

 ```

 ### -ApplicationId
-The id of the application to update.
+Specifies the ID of the application that this cmdlet updates.

 ```yaml
 Type: String